elu00/styledev.rt/README.md

 By training a neural network to quantify such styles, it's possible to "transfer" the style of one image onto another, creating a variety of interesting results, including ["Deep Fakes'](https://www.cmu.edu/news/stories/archives/2018/september/deep-fakes-video-content.html) and other forms of content.

 However, while these algorithms have been adapted to [video content](https://www.youtube.com/watch?v=Khuj4ASldmU), including some working demos on [live video feeds](https://www.youtube.com/watch?v=vAelubuwquE), such techniques often remain computationally infeasible, requiring anywhere from seconds to minutes to process a single frame on typical hardware.
-In this project, we offer true real-time style transfer through pre-computed "style transferred" modified game asset, rendering such assets in real time with the original game engine.
+In this project, we offer true real-time style transfer through pre-computed "style transferred" modified game assets, rendering such assets in real time with the original game engine.
 ## Screenshots
 Base Style:
 ![Base Style](https://raw.githubusercontent.com/elu00/styledev.rt/master/demo/baseStyle.jpg)